christroutner/BobWallet/README.md

 ## Advantages
 * [You don't need to trust anyone with your Bitcoin](https://github.com/bobwallet/bobwallet/blob/master/docs/blindlink.md)
+* No extra fees except for the standard Bitcoin transaction miners fee per round
 * Rounds are quick (Between 30 to 90 seconds per round)
 * Can support many participants.
 More users, more privacy
 * No need to download, compile or configure a complex program.
 It's as simple as visiting a website in your Tor Browser.
 This also makes it fully cross platform on ANY device that can run a Tor Browser